whow-project/assets/whow-ontology/README.md

 ![OverallWHOWModelDiagram](images/OverallWHOWModelDiagram.png)

-**Figure 1.** The UML diagram below shows the class structure of the OM ontology. **Correction:** the range of hasNumericalValue is not xsd:float, as indicated in the figure, but is left open to accomodate any datatype required in one's application of OM.
+**Figure 1.** The diagram below shows the class structure of the WO ontology.

 The following triples express, for example, an istance of WaterObservation: